 For each year of the last five of the Migrations Statistics, we obtain, on the one hand, the immigration flows by place of birth, sex and generation and, on the other hand, the same flows but also broken down by province.
-Both collections of flows are subjected to the same process that was applied to the structures by cohort in the previous step: constant transformation of the generations of 85 and more years as at 31 December and subsequent smoothing by means of a triple process of moving averages of five elements.
+Both collections of flows are subjected to the same process that was applied to the structures by cohort in the previous step: constant transformation of the corresponding generations between 85 and 95 years as of December 31, and decreasing for the last 5 ages.
+Smoothing is then applied using the triple five-element moving average process.